An Amazing Awesome Weekend in Old Saint Augustine

 Ghost Tour:

 I’d also recommend going on a ghost tour.
-St. Augustine is the oldest city in the country and much of what you see now was built on Spanish soldier graves so there have been ghost sightings all throughout the city.
+St. Augustine is the oldest city in the country and much of what you see now was built on Spanish soldier graves so there have been ghost sightings throughout the city.
 We took Ripley’s “Spine-Chilling Train Adventure” and made stops at some of the spookiest spots in the City.
-It makes for a really fun evening listening to the stories.
-They even take you back to the museum and turn the lights out for a walk around.
+It makes for a fun evening listening to the stories.
+They even take you back to the museum and turn the lights out for a walk around Ripley’s.
 SPOOKY!

 Ripley’s Ghost Train Tour